2026 World Cup Guide: Vancouver

 Getting to BC Place for Vancouver’s World Cup matches is straightforward, thanks to the city’s efficient public transit and walkable downtown.

-BC Place is in downtown Vancouver and best reached via the city’s SkyTrain system, as the Stadium–Chinatown Station (on the Expo Line) is just steps from the stadium.
-However, the SkyTrain Vancouver City Centre Station (on the Canada Line) is also within easy walking distance.
-TransLink operates frequent trains and buses throughout the city, and service is typically usually increased for major events.
+BC Place is in downtown Vancouver and best reached via the city’s SkyTrain, as the Stadium–Chinatown Station (on the Expo Line) is just steps from the stadium.
+However, if you’re closer to the Canada Line, you can get off at the Vancouver City Centre Station and in about 10 minutes.
 You can pay with a Compass card, or just use a touch-to-pay program like Apple Wallet.

-If you’re staying downtown, BC Place you may just be able to walk to BC Place, as the area is pedestrian-friendly.
+If you’re staying downtown, you may just be able to walk to BC Place, as the neiighborhood is pedestrian-friendly and relatively compact.
 There are also bike share stations nearby, though bikes may get snapped up fast with so many people in town all trying to get to the same place.

 Photo: Vancouver FIFA World Cup